schemahero/schemahero-docs/content/en/docs/installing/migrating.md

     --output-dir /out
 ```

-This will create .yaml files (1 per table) that you can deploy to a cluster to recreate the schema
+This will create `.yaml` files (1 per table) that you can deploy to a cluster to recreate the schema.